susuhahnml/atlingo/README.md

 # ASP encodings to translate temporal logics into Alternating Automatons

-This project contains the encodings to transform temporal logic formulas into alternating automatons which allow validation and generation of traces.
+This project contains the encodings to transform temporal logic formulas into alternating automata which allow validation and generation of traces.
 We work with two different types of formulas:
 - **TEL** (Linear Temporal Logic over finite traces) LTLf
 -  **DEL** (Linear Dynamic Logic over finite traces) LDLf